aeyobd/dwarfs/thesis/discussion.md

 @klimentowski+2007, @klimentowski+2009.

-In summary, while there is some theoretical reasons why exponential spheroidal stellar profiles may form, the emperical sucess of an exponential law still requires explanations.
-Deviations from this exponential thus test wether this exponential law is indeed near-universal or if other ingredients in the formation and history of dwarf galaxies may be responsible for changes from the empirical expectation.

-## Alternatives to exponential profiles

-- elmegreen+hunter2006: Discuss the formation of double exponentials in disk galaxies.
+elmegreen+hunter2006: Discuss the formation of double exponentials in disk galaxies.
 While a simpler idealized / Semi-analytic model of star formation, show that assuming exponentail gas and KS-relation with SF threshhold, that reduction of turbulance (driven by a number of processes) in outer disk leads to a steeper decline in SFR as crossing the critical SF threshold becomes less likely.

 # Understanding the extended density profiles of dwarf galaxies

-Are dwarf galaxies indeed expected to be one-component exponential-like density profiles?
-The suggestion of exponential density profiles dates back to @faber+lin1983.
-Expand...

 A number of recent work has also confirmed the presence of extended, likely non-tidal, density profiles.
 For example, @chiti+2021; @chiti+2023 spectroscopically confirm members out to $~9 R_h$ in Tucana II.